acidb/mobiscroll-docs/docs/vue/_auto-generated/datepicker/options.md

 boolean

-If true, the popup will appear in full screen, but, by default, its width and height won&#039;t exceed 600px.
+If `true`, the popup will appear in full screen, but, by default, its width and height won&#039;t exceed 600px.
 You can change that using the [maxWidth](#opt-maxWidth) and [maxHeight](#opt-maxHeight) options.
 ### headerText {#opt-headerText}